Frankfurt’s Hidden Gems: Secret Spots You Need to Explore

 4. Günthersburg Park

 Traveling to Frankfurt but not sure where to stay?
-Check out the Guide to the Best & Worst Areas to stay in Frankfurt!
+Check out my Guide to the Best & Worst Areas to stay in Frankfurt!

 5. Berger Street (Berger Straße)